August 8, 2017

 You’ll also notice a message showing the deposit has completed

-Now you can create a new bond by clicking “Create Bond”
+Now you can create a new bond by clicking “Create Reward”

-Enter your multiplier to reflect how much EXP you’ll be locking up (example: change multiplier to 50 in order to purchase 5,000 EXP worth of bonds) then click “Create Bond”
+Enter your multiplier to reflect how much EXP you’ll be locking up (example: change multiplier to 50 in order to purchase 5,000 EXP worth of rewards) then click “Create Reward”

 Voilà!
-You’ve just purchased bonds using the Expanse Bond System.
+You’ve just purchased rewards using Expanse Rewards.

-Note: this guide will be updated as the bond dApp receives updates.
+Note: this guide will be updated as the Expanse Rewards dApp receives updates.
 If you have any suggestions to improve it and help others, please email: timothy /at/ blocksouth.com

 April 18, 2017